jhalmu/BlogiAstroSvelte2/src/content/blog/javascript-tips.md

 ---
 title: "Essential JavaScript Tips and Tricks"
-date: "2023-12-16"
+date: "2023-12-18"
-excerpt: "Improve your JavaScript skills with these modern techniques"
 author: "Juha Halmu"
+excerpt: "Improve your JavaScript skills with these essential tips and best practices"
 tags: ["JavaScript", "Programming", "Web Development"]
+image:
+  src: "/images/blog/javascript-tips.jpg"
+  alt: "JavaScript code on a computer screen"
 ---

 JavaScript is constantly evolving, and keeping up with modern practices can greatly improve your code.
 Here are some essential tips and tricks.